irshu355/Android-for-ASPNET-Developers/README.md

     });
     }

-tapping the Floating Action Button on main screen will now bring you to NewAbumActivity.
+tapping the Floating Action Button on main screen will now bring you to `NewAbumActivity`.
 Try to add a new Album, did everything go smooth?nope?

 you can always refer to the source code i uploaded to Bitbucket for comparison, [https://bitbucket.org/irshu_lx/android-music-library-app/src](https://bitbucket.org/irshu_lx/android-music-library-app/src).

-Once you have a clean build, we will add RecyclerView(a Gridview) widgetto our MainActivity, to show all the Albums.
+Once you have a clean build, we will add `RecyclerView` to our `MainActivity`, to show all the Albums.

 RecyclerView is a GridView or a ListView in ASP.NET.
 It lets you lay out a Collection of items on the screen.
-Every RecyclerView should have an Adapter attached to it, just as a GridViewAdapter in ASP.NET WebForms.
+Every RecyclerView should have an Adapter attached to it, just as a `GridViewAdapter` in ASP.NET WebForms.

 replace the content_main.xml with the following code: